-Sanandana Paramarshi narrates an incident to Narada Devarshi about a time when Shuka Paramarshi went to his venerable father, Veda Vyāsa Maharshi and asked him about moksha and dharma.
+Sanandana Paramarshi narrates an incident to Narada Devarshi about the time when Shuka Paramarshi went to his venerable father, Veda Vyāsa Maharshi and asked him about moksha and dharma.

 Vyāsa Maharshi hearing the profound words of his beloved son said, “Vatsa!
 Learn about the fundamentals of various types of dharma and do the self-study of moksha.
 Inquire about moksha and to whom moksha is attributed to.”